trinitysc/jekyll-blog/_articles/devotion.md

 Many Christians will have heard of how Martin Luther, on reading [Romans 1](https://www.biblegateway.com/passage/?search=romans%201%3A16-17&version=NIV), [came to the realisation](https://lutheranreformation.org/theology/luthers-breakthrough-romans/) that we are saved, not by works, but by faith:
 > As a monk I led an irreproachable life.
 Nevertheless I felt that I was a sinner before God.
 My conscience was restless, and I could not depend on God being propitiated by my satisfactions.
 Not only did I not love, but I actually hated the righteous God who punishes sinners.
 Thus a furious battle raged within my perplexed conscience, but meanwhile I was knocking at the door of this particular Pauline passage, earnestly seeking to know the mind of the great apostle. <mark>Day and night I tried to meditate upon the significance of these words: ‘The righteousness of God is revealed in it, as it is written: The righteous shall live by faith'</mark>.

-Luther's realisation-his recovery of the message of the gospel--led to the Protestand Reformation, and the church we now attend.
-As Christians, we know we have been saved by Grace alone, through faith in the death of Jesus Christ on the cross. **The gospel is thus central to our faith.**
+Luther's realisation-his recovery of the message of the gospel--led to the Protestant Reformation, and the church we now attend.
+As Christians, we know we have been saved by Grace alone, through faith in the death of Jesus Christ on the cross. **The gospel is thus central to our faith**:
 >  Now, brothers and sisters, I want to remind you of the gospel I preached to you, which you received and on which you have taken your stand. <mark>By this gospel you are saved</mark>, if you hold firmly to the word I preached to you ...<mark>that Christ died for our sins</mark> according to the Scriptures, that he was buried, that he was raised on the third day according to the Scripture (1 Corinthians 15:1-4)

-Jesus' death is thus central to the gospel, to our faith.
-Indeed, **Jesus himself is central to the Gospel**, to the extent that in a sense Jesus _is_ the gospel:
+Not only is Jesus' death central to the gospel and to our faith, **Jesus himself is central to the Gospel**; to the extent that Jesus in a sense _is_ the gospel:
 >  So then, <mark>just as you received Christ Jesus as Lord, continue to live your lives in him, rooted and built up in him</mark>, strengthened in the faith as you were taught, and overflowing with thankfulness.
 (2 Corinthians 2:6)
 >  For <mark>what we preach is not ourselves, but Jesus Christ as Lord</mark>.
 (2 Corinthians 4:5)